 When you get a quote with us, you'll be asked to fill in a few details to allow our pricing algorithm to tailor your premium to your specific needs.
 If some of your answers don’t add up, then our system might reject your quote.
 That's why we ask you to make sure all the details provided are as accurate as possible.
 Please note that we would not penalise spelling mistakes, or errors due to inattention, as our aim is to identify false information.

 If in doubt about the answers expected in the sign up flow, our friendly team is always a message away.
 They're trained to deal with customers from all over the world, and will be happy to guide you through the process!

 In general, the riskier your car and behaviour on the road, the most likely it is that our system would exclude you.
 But it also allows us to insure some drivers who have made claims, or have been convicted, or have a car more powerful than average, if all the other elements of their quotes are less risky.

-We do our best to give foreigners living in the UK equal access to fair financial products, and our business is constantly evolving to reach this goal.
+We do our best to give foreigners living in the UK equal access to fair insurance, and our business is constantly evolving to reach this goal.
 If we've haven't been able to give you a price today, please bear in mind that the range of customers we can cover will increase as we grow.
-Keep an eye out for our latest innovations!
+So keep an eye out!